rapidcode-technologies-private-limited/EmebeddedSystems-Robotics-IoT/README.md

 <br/><br/>

 #Repositiries Structure:<br/>
-Folder- Alpha_programs: This a folder, which contains Temporary Code, part of any project/learning Cariculam<br/>
+Folder- Alpha_programs: This a folder, which contains Temporary Code, part of any project/learning Cariculum<br/>
-Folder- Project_Beta: This a folder, which contains Final Project Code/Hardware Circuits/reports designed and deveoped by Team-Seekers<br/>
+Folder- Project_Beta: This a folder, which contains Final Project Code/Hardware Circuits/reports designed and deveoped<br/>
 Folder- Libraries: This is a folder, which contains standard libraries required amongst team to work around various platforms<br/>
 <br/>
 Subfolder: Subfolders will comes under Main folder, Subfolders will be named as mentioned:<br/>